 Here are a few practical tips that help you to successfully deploy chat on your website.

 1. Define your goals

 Before the acquisition of chat, go through the purposes that chat will serve in your company.
 Do you perhaps want to improve customer service, increase sales or get more leads?
 Or do you wish to decrease mail and phone traffic or to achieve a better conversion rate for your website?
-To begin the chat service is already the first step into this direction but adding a chat tool on your website alone will not help you to reach the desired goals.
-What matters is how you use the chat and how you manage to integrate it as a seamless part into your company’s customer service.
+To begin the chat service is already the first step in this direction but adding a chat tool on your website alone will not help you to reach the desired goals.
+What matters is how you use the chat and how you manage to integrate it as a seamless part of your company’s customer service.
 So keep the guidelines clear.

 When your goals have become clear and you know what you want to achieve with the help of the chat, it’s good to compare between different chat providers.
 Find out which chat tool would be best from your point of view.
 Also, it’s good to chat with different chat providers so that you get a feel of how the products work from the customer’s point of view.
 A good question that helps you with the comparison is: What are the features of the application that you and your customers will actually need and use?
-Do you need for example co-browsing, video chat or archiving of the chats?
-Or perhaps different language versions, accurate statistics, customer satisfaction metrics, customizable chat or chatbot?
+Do you need for example co-browsing, video chat, or archiving of the chats?
+Or perhaps different language versions, accurate statistics, customer satisfaction metrics, customizable chat, or chatbot?

 Also, check that the chat works on mobile devices.
 Today, approximately 50% of website traffic is mobile, so it’s actually a prerequisite that you can offer chat service to mobile users.
 In addition, when choosing the right product, the ease of use is an essential criterion.
 Remember to make sure that the chat is comfortable both for the customer and the customer service.

 Before chat deployment it’s good to test and try different chat applications without prejudices.
 Most chat providers offer a possibility for a short and free trial.
 So, take advantage of these trials and find the most suitable tool for your business.